ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v2- creates the v1 of the regional_native_model in maxent/models.
 Removed gridSearch and used model settings from global instead.

-----------_create_suitability_xy_plots_SLF.Rmd----------
+----------100_run_ExDet_MIC.Rmd----------

 ## About

+## Changelog

+v0- initial version- in sandbox/vignettes_old
+v1- added ExDet and MIC for global model

+----------110_ensemble_regional_models.Rmd----------

+## About

+## Changelog

+v0- initial version- in sandbox/vignettes_old
+v1-
+v2- added section to ensemble ExDet and MIC rasters, bar chart showing % cont to regional ensemble

+----------130_create_suitability_xy_plots_viticulture.Rmd----------

+## About

-This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for SLF point datasets.
+This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for locations of viticultural regions.

 ## Changelog